MarkTension/gardenwalkrecords/src/markdowns/listenings.md

 - Each week’s experiences from discord get scanned by Camiel and me, so we will select a few comments that will appear as an afterthought with each chosen album email.
 - Repeat 🔁

-<b>Wanna join?</b> Subscribe to the weekly-listenings email and/or discord group!
+<b>Wanna join?</b> Subscribe to the weekly-listenings email in the form below and join <a href="https://discord.gg/KgYjkJrH"> our discord group </a> !